 However, as an employee, it is much more likely that you at some point will be rendered unable to work, yet not sick enough to be put in the hospital.
 If that's the case, the welfare state will make sure you still receive your paycheck.

 Of course, the welfare state is not just about sickness and injuries.
 If you were to expect having a child, you are guaranteed paid leave from work for as much as a whole year.
+And your child's education will be virtually free - including higher education.

 8. The beautiful seasons